sizezero/creative-incubation/entries/2020-02-29/entry.md

 really improved the deck building mechanic in a few ways with this game and wanted to show it to Eric.

 * There is a large tableau of cards but a limit to which cards you can buy at a time.
-This reduces AP and also adds an interesting decision about when you want to exhaust a deck.
+This reduces AP and also adds an interesting decision about when you want to exhaust a deck since the next player will have the opportunity to choose the replacement stack.
 * The small deck and small handsize gives you more control.
 * There is an abundance of single use cards.
 This combined with the ability to hold a card until the next turn and the visibility of the map allows for really good one use strategies.
 This is rare in deckbuilders.